briamferr/mascote-android/README.md

 # História do Mascote do Android

-Repositótio criado no Curso de HTML5 e CSS3 do Curso em Vídeo, módulo 2.
+Repositório criado no Curso de HTML5 e CSS3 do Curso em Vídeo, módulo 2.

 O objetivo do projeto era criar um site contando a história do mascote do Android.